gabrielwoj/tf2-mods/README.md

 If a mod doesn't include a prefix, it means it's a general mod, and it's not categorized by any of the types above.

 A mod may include more than one version.
 In case of such, there'll be folders for each version included on the mod's directory.

+If there's a suffix [X] at the end of a mod (or a version), it means that it may not work on current TF2.
+Things such as old HUDs may include this.

+Pictures may be included inside a mod's folder, for previewing what the specific mod changes.

+Finally.
+An additional README.md will be included in each mod, detailing what were the changes, as well soem info regarding a mod.